-Source Styles is the pane where you can add style rules to the various classes that make up your text.
+- Source Styles.
+The pane where you can add style rules to the various classes that make up your text.
 Rules should be in keeping with CSS standards.

-Validated Styles pane will populate with the translation of your rules specific to the platform.
+- Validated Styles.
+After you save your stylesheet, this pane will populate with the translation of your rules specific to the platform.
 This output is read-only and cannot be modified by a user.

 If you have modified your source document—the document(s) you originally uploaded into the system—after it has already been ingested, you can use the reingestion process to replace the existing text with the new version.